THREATQ FOR:

 Government Agencies

 We all rely on our government agency computer systems for vital services and information.
 As government agencies are considered critical infrastructure, they are under constant attack from hackers, political activists and foreign state-sponsored actors.
-The rate of attack is increasing and, unfortunately, government cyber defense is not keeping pace, particularly in the area of situational awareness.
-The first step to detecting, responding and recovering from incidents is finding a way to increase situational awareness.
+To illustrate this, one of the most public and potentially damaging breaches of record is the foreign adversary attack against the Federal Office of Personnel Management (OPM) resulting in exfiltration of over 20 million sensitive personnel records.¹

 Key Government Agency Challenges